Commemorating Over 100 Years of St. Mary Mother of God Parish

 Over one hundred years ago, God called the men and women in Menomonee Falls to journey to Him as a community of faith.
 Shepherded by Christ, these Catholics took matters into their own hands and ventured into Milwaukee to speak with the Archbishop.
 Permission was granted for the establishment of a new Church.

 The laying of the St. Mary Mother of God Parish cornerstone marks a historical time.
 The villagers broke ground in November 1904 and over the winter months, the men hammered and chiseled their way through three feet of limestone.
 To ensure the work continued, the villagers held a bazaar which netted about $3,000.
 Buoyed by the increased financial support, the workmen completed the foundation by early Spring of 1905.

 The construction of the church proper rapidly proceeded as the design of the new worship space took shape.
 A festival-like atmosphere surrounded the laying of the cornerstone on May 28, 1905.
 Over 600 people participated in the festivities.
 To commemorate this event, several articles were placed in the cornerstone.

-In 1906 we were officially named St. Mary and placed under the powerful patronage of God’s own Mother.
-The name that was used from that time into the early 1970’s was St. Mary Mother of God.
-After the 1970’s our name was often abbreviated to St. Mary’s.
+In 1906, the faith community was officially named St. Mary and placed under the powerful patronage of God’s own Mother.
+The name that was used from that time into the early 1970s was St. Mary Mother of God.
+After the 1970s, the Church's name was often abbreviated to St. Mary’s.
 When Fr.
-John Burns started the reconsecration to our Blessed Mother, he recharged our commitment to our patroness, St. Mary Mother of God.
+John Burns started the reconsecration to our Blessed Mother, he recharged the commitment to the patroness, St. Mary Mother of God.